chriscow/minigpt/README.md

 <img src="https://chriscow-assets.sfo3.cdn.digitaloceanspaces.com/minigpt/minigpt-closeup.jpg" height="400">

 MiniGPT is a charming and compact desktop toy that brings the power of OpenAI's GPT-4o to a tiny vintage-style computer.
-Built to run on a Lilith T-Watch with an attached keyboard, this project combines retro aesthetics with modern AI capabilities, making it a delightful addition to your workspace.
+Built to run on a Lilygo T-Watch with an attached keyboard, this project combines retro aesthetics with modern AI capabilities, making it a delightful addition to your workspace.

 ## Overview

-MiniGPT is designed to resemble a miniature vintage computer, reminiscent of the classic Commodore PET.
+MiniGPT resembles a miniature vintage computer, reminiscent of the classic Commodore PET.
 Powered by an ESP32 microcontroller, it connects to the OpenAI GPT-4o API, allowing you to chat and interact with the AI through this adorable little device.
 It's a fun and functional project that blends nostalgia with cutting-edge technology.

 ## Features